greentic-ai/greentic/README.md

 ## 📝 Introduction

-Greentic AI is an open-source platform designed to let you build, deploy, and manage digital workers at lightning speed.
+Greentic.AI is an open-source platform designed to let you build, deploy, and manage digital workers at lightning speed.

 - **Fastest** runtime with zero cold-starts for WebAssembly tools.
 - **Extendable** architecture: plug in your own channels, tools, agents and processes, all defined in an easy to understand text-based flow.